andballard/iot-samples/src/kit-app-template/README.md

 ![Azure IoT Operations + Omniverse Architecture](./content/docs/azure-iot-operations-ov-spike.png)

-To deploy the connector to the cloud you can use a powershell script and bicep template located [here](./source/mqtt_sim/cloud/deploy.ps1).
+To deploy the simulator to the cloud you can use a powershell script and bicep template located [here](./source/mqtt_sim/cloud/deploy.ps1).

 > ⚠️ **Warning** This script is designed to be run from a powershell and has only been tested on windows.
 It may not work on other operating systems (or the devcontainer)